 - Tibetan Buddhist Monasterie

-The distance of the Manaslu Circuit Trek is around 180 kilometers (110 miles) and usually takes 12 to 14 days to complete, depending on your starting point and pace.
-Most trekkers begin from Machha Khola, which offers a standard 12-day route back to Kathmandu.
-Others start from Arughat, adding two extra days, or from Barpak, which shortens the route by bypassing the lower sections.
+The distance of the Manaslu Circuit Trek is around 117 kilometers (72.7 miles) walk and 374 km (232.39 miles) drive and usually takes 11 days to complete, depending on your starting point and pace.
+Most trekkers begin from Machha Khola, which offers a standard 11-day route back to Kathmandu.
+Others start from Barpak, adding two extra days, or from Barpak, which shortens the route by bypassing the lower sections.

 The trekking trail passes through lush forests, deep river gorges, suspension bridges, traditional villages, and high alpine landscapes.
 It slowly gains elevation, giving your body time to adapt.
 On most days, trekkers walk for about 6 to 7 hours over gradual slopes, but some days can be longer and more demanding.